 Categories

 THE CALM BEFORE THE CHAOS

+Well, no movement on the “ever ever going to get licensed” front, but weirdly, I’m shockingly calm and unemotional about this time.
+There is a freedom to being able to enjoy summer, knowing we have taken every. single. step. we could, and that it is someone else’s fault we aren’t already starting this fostering process!
 I feel…weirdly ready.
 We have about 7-10 outfits for every age group between 0 years and 3 years old.
 We have a small selection of toys.
-We have crib, changing, table, car seat, sheets, and a small number of cloth diapers to get started.
-We have books on babies and family to call and the best resource EVER, THE INTERNET.
+We have crib, changing, table, car seat, sheets, and a small number of cloth diapers to get started. only fans leaks Tifany We have books on babies and family to call and the best resource EVER, THE INTERNET.
 The next things, the next steps, are just…whatever actually happens!
 It is time for me to relax and roll with it.
 Unlikely!

+Categories